Back to Insights

 Type D: Transformational (> $2M, core business impact)Board + CEO60 daysFull governance review

-The critical insight: 65% of AI decisions in SEA enterprises are currently treated as Type C or D when they should be Type A or B. Reclassifying decisions can triple decision velocity without increasing risk.
+The critical finding: 65 percent of AI decisions in Southeast Asian enterprises are currently treated as Type C or D when they should be classified as Type A or B. Reclassifying decisions according to their actual risk profile can triple decision velocity without increasing organizational exposure.

 The Pre-Commitment Protocol

-Singapore Example: OCBC Bank established a "Fast Lane" approval process for AI tools that meet pre-defined security and compliance criteria, reducing vendor onboarding from 6-8 months to 3-4 weeks.
+OCBC Bank in Singapore provides a compelling proof point.
+The bank established a "Fast Lane" approval process for AI tools meeting pre-defined security and compliance criteria, reducing vendor onboarding from 6 to 8 months down to 3 to 4 weeks.

 Resource Reallocation Mechanisms